haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 **NOTE:** If you don't want to send from haodasdemo@gmail.com, you can use a different email source by configuring the data in `nodeMailer.createTransport({ data ... })`.

-## 3.5 Things I'm too dumb to figure out
+## 4.5 Things I'm too dumb to figure out

 The main thing I have yet to implement successfully is a way to **get rid of unvalidated users** and their **expired tokens**.
 If you look in the file 'loginquery.js', you'll find a pair of purge functions.
 Neither of these really function properly.
 If you are continuing to work on this project, and can solve the token problem, then that would be **awesome**.

-## 3.6 Other areas of improvement
+## 4.6 Other areas of improvement

 There are a few other things I would've liked to improve on my program.
 1. My token authentication is not modularized like the rest of my code!
 The logic for the token verification and stuff is in **'routes.js'**, which is **really bad form**.
 Better form would be to make a new javascript file in '/models/' and import it to routes.
 2. My program is blank and ugly!
 I did not spend much effort at all in the front end UI design.
 3. Although passport is great and all, I think (correct me if I'm wrong) the IBM Cloud has its own service for authentication, which is much more secure than anything my naive lil brain can think up.
-4. Embedded JavaScript (ejs) is an okay templating system for the front end views, but I kind of wish I used something a little fancier, like React or Angular.
+4. Embedded JavaScript (ejs) is an okay templating system for the front end views, but I kind of wish I used something a little fancier, like **React or Angular**.
+Perhaps that's something you could do?

-# 4.0 Conclusion
+# 5.0 Conclusion

-*The Die is Cast.
+*"The Die is Cast.
 The Rubicon has been crossed.
-Mother, you will either see me the next Pontifex Maximus, or go into exile.* From here until 4-8 months from now, there's no going back.
+Mother, you will either see me the next* Cloud Developer *Maximus, or go into exile."* From here until 4-8 months from now, there's no going back.
 But I believe in you, young co-op student.
 You will *veni, vidi, and then vici* every challenge you face at this workplace, and emerge as undisputed master of Rome, and by extension, the World.

+*- Julius Caesar quotes with weird context?*

+---

 Hopefully this document will ~~secure my legacy~~ help you with your job here.